2013 North India floods: Rescue operations

 National Disaster Response Force (NDRF), Public Works Department and local administrations worked together for quick rescue operations.
 Several thousand soldiers were deployed for the rescue missions.
 Activists of political and social organisations were also involved in the rescue and management of relief centres.
 The national highway and other important roads were closed to regular traffic.
 Helicopters were used to rescue people, but due to the rough terrain, heavy fog and rainfall, manoeuvring them was a challenge.
 By 21 June 2013, the Army had deployed 10,000 soldiers and 11 helicopters, the Navy had sent 45 naval divers, and the Air force had deployed 43 aircraft including 36 helicopters.
 From 17 to 30 June 2013, the IAF airlifted a total of 18,424 people - flying a total of 2,137 sorties and dropping/landing a total of 3,36,930 kg of relief material and equipments.

-On 25 June, one of 3 IAF Mil Mi-17 rescue helicopters returning from Kedarnath, carrying 5 Air Force Officers, 9 of the NDRF, and 6 of the ITBP crashed on a mountainous slope near Gauri Kund, killing all on board.
-The deceased soldiers were given a ceremonial Guard of honour by Home minister of India, at a function organised by the Uttarakhand State Government.
+On 25 June, one of three IAF Mil Mi-17 rescue helicopters returning from Kedarnath, carrying five Air Force Officers, nine of the NDRF, and six of the ITBP crashed on a mountainous slope near Gauri Kund, killing all on board.
+The deceased soldiers were given a ceremonial Guard of honour by Home minister of India, at an event organised by the Uttarakhand State Government.

-Indo Tibetan border Police (ITBP) a Force which guards the Indo China borders on the high himalayas with its 3 Regional Response Centres (RRCs) based at Matli (Uttarkashi), Gauchar (Chamoli) and Pithoragarh swung into action and started rescue and relief operation.
+Indo Tibetan border Police (ITBP) a Force which guards the Indo China borders on the high himalayas with its three Regional Response Centres (RRCs) based at Matli (Uttarkashi), Gauchar (Chamoli) and Pithoragarh swung into action and started rescue and relief operation.
 2000 strong ITBP force with its mountaineering skills and improvisation methods started rescue of stranded pilgrims.
 It was a simultaneous effort by ITBP at Kedar ghati, Gangotri valley and Govind ghat areas.
 According to official figures by ITBP, they were able to rescue 33,009 pilgrims in 15 days on their own from extremely remote and inaccessible areas.
 Before Army or Air Force called in, being deployed in the nearby areas, ITBP took the first call and saved many lives.
 They also distributed food packets to stranded pilgrims who were in a pathetic condition being not having any food for more than 72 hours at many places.

 Even TDP Supremo N. Chandrababu Naidu hurried to Dehradun by a special aircraft to undertake rescue operations for pilgrims in the state.
 He carried 196 stranded pilgrims back to safety and arranged buses for their commute back to their destinations.
 In order to inform the families of the stranded and missing people in Uttarakhand, the party had established a phone centre at the NTR Trust Bhavan in Hyderabad.
 At the stations in Secunderabad, Kazipet, and Vijaywada, the party has also established information and assistance desks.